Effective Bedwetting Solutions

 both the child and yourself.
 They make a wet night less of an issue and

-A bedwetting diaper is perfect to combine with the above bedwetting
+A special diaper is perfect to combine with the above solutions.

 5. A

-wakes up your child when he wets himself at night.
+wakes up your child when wetting herself at night.
 The idea is to

 Quite controversial but possibly successful, your doctor may advise